Adrian Belew: Early life (1949–1977)

 Robert Steven Belew was born into a middle-class family in Covington, Kentucky, on December 23, 1949.
-Initially known to friends and classmates as "Steve", he played drums in his teen years, playing with the Ludlow High School marching band and later with the high school cover band the Denems.
-Inspired by Jimi Hendrix, he took up guitar while he was bedridden for several months with mononucleosis.
-At the age of 17, he was further inspired by a club performance of blues rock guitar soloing pioneer Lonnie Mack, who later became a close friend.
+Initially known to friends and classmates as "Steve", he played drums in his adolescence, playing with the Ludlow High School marching band and later with the high school cover band the Denems.
+Inspired by Jimi Hendrix, he took up guitar while bedridden with mononucleosis.
+At the age of 17, he was further inspired after witnessing a live performance by Lonnie Mack, who later became a close friend.

-Not inclined to formal music study, Belew was nonetheless a quick developer and rapidly became a high school guitar hero.
-Mostly teaching himself by listening to records, he was ignorant of the studio trickery and sound manipulation used to create particular guitar lines, and so found ways of replicating them himself manually using unusual playing techniques and a growing interest in effects and treatments.
+Not inclined to formal music study, Belew primarily taught himself guitar by listening to records.
+He was not aware of the studio sound manipulation used to create particular guitar lines, and so found ways of replicating them himself manually using unusual playing techniques and effects pedals.
 While maturing as a player and mastering various playing styles, Belew became increasingly preoccupied with ways to avoid "sounding like everybody else".
-He eventually found his own sound and style by learning how to make his guitar mimic sound effects such as car horns, animal noises, or industrial sounds and then applying those sounds to relatively standard songs.
+He eventually found his own sound and style by learning how to make his guitar mimic sound effects such as car horns, animal noises, or industrial sounds.

 In the mid-1970s, Belew began using the first name "Adrian" and moved to Nashville to pursue a full-time career as a professional musician.
-By 1977, he was playing with the regionally popular cover band Sweetheart, but wondering whether (at age 27) he had missed his chance to make a living with original music.
+By 1977, he was playing with the regionally popular cover band Sweetheart, but wondered whether he had missed his chance to make a living with original music.